SalviaSage/Keyboard-Layouts/Devanagari Typer/Readme.txt

 The F key is the "viraam" key and is also used to make conjunct consonants.
 The "Zero-Width Joiner" is also here.
 It is supposed to help with the conjunct characters, but the viraam seems to do the job just fine most of the time.

-The X key has the devanagri abbreviation symbol as well as some vedic stress markers.
+The X key has the devanagri letters ड़ ढ़ .

 This form of the letter "D" is also in `ॸ` and you can type it by hitting SHIFT+ CTRL + ALT + D or Shift + Right Alt + D.